darcamo/pyphysim/docs/description.rst

 useful script to be run while developing PyPhysim is the **run_python_corerage** script, which will run the python-coverage program in all the test files in the tests folder.
-This will give a good estimate of the test coverage in PyPhysim.
+This will give a good estimate of the test coverage in PyPhysim (see :doc:`writing_unittests` for details about writting unittests for PyPhysim).

 A summary of the available packages in PyPhysim is shown below.